AlexFergestad/Software-QA-Frameworks-Guide/CI_CD/CD/Jenkins/CreatingAJobInJenkins.md

 - "Inspect build log…" - Select this if you want to inspect a Gradle build log.
 - "With Ant" - Select this to build the environment using Ant.

-More options are configurable with additional plugins.
+More options are configurable with more plugins.

 ## Build